prisma/prisma/docs/getting-started.md

 # Getting started

-This page explains how to get started with Prisma and your existing database.
+This page explains how to get started with Prisma in an existing project.

 If you don't have a database to try Prisma or just want to explore everything from scratch, check out the ready-to-run [example projects](https://github.com/prisma/prisma-examples/) with use cases for REST, GraphQL, gRPC and more.